 Eve's name in the above verse is translated from the Hebrew word chavvâh, Strong's Concordance #H2332 and literally means "life" or "living."
-Inserting the actual Hebrew meaning of Eve's name into Genesis 3:20 gives us:
+Inserting the actual Hebrew meaning of Eve's name into Genesis 3:20 gives us below.

 "And Adam called his wife's name LIFE, because she was the mother of ALL LIVING."

 "After he begot Seth, the days of Adam were eight hundred years; and he had SONS and DAUGHTERS."
-(Genesis 5:3-4)
+(Genesis 5:4)

 Adam lived a total of nine hundred and thirty (930) years!
 It would be safe to assume that Eve lived at least as long, maybe even longer, than her husband.
-Even if we assume Adam and Eve only had three children in their first 130 years together, they had PLENTY of time after this to take full advantage of God's blessing and obey His command to procreate:
+Even if we assume they only had three children in their first 130 years together, they had PLENTY of time after this to take full advantage of God's blessing and obey His command to procreate (Genesis 1:28).

-Some mathematicians have calculated that at the time of Noah's Flood, which was roughly 1,600 years after the creation of Adam, that the population on earth could conservatively been at least ONE BILLION people!
+Some mathematicians have calculated that at the time of Noah's Flood, which was roughly 1,600 years after the creation of man, that the population on earth could conservatively been at least ONE BILLION people!

 The Bible record leads us to conclude that God personally created only two humans, and then let the biological processes and urges He placed in them do the rest to populate the earth.
 Thank you for submitting your question about a second Adam.